-Creating transformation in one´s life is like taking is a step into the unknown.
+We are all on journeys, so how do we find the purpose of our individual journeys?
+Personally, life has taught me a lesson.
+When I am unhappy in a situation but do not dare to change it, a wave of unexpected events comes that pushes me to a corner and forces me to make an adjustment.
+Creating transformation in one´s life is taking is a step into the unknown.
 The unknown can be terrifying.
-There is no control, only a wish for something else, for something more fulfilling and from there you have to start walking.
-The couple in this video and their story is a perfect example of how change can be possible.
+You have no control, only a desire for something else more fulfilling and you must start from there.
+The couple in this video is a perfect example of how change is possible.
 Here´s how I came to meet them:

 “You should try Pan America´s pizza when you arrive at Copacabana.”